 - After you’re done, use 400-grit sandpaper to remove any scratches of in-grained filings you might leave behind on your stone.

 - Try and make it a habit of flattening the stone every once in a while.
 I’d say, repeating the process after you’ve used the stone for 10 times is ideal.
-Flattening the stone for 15 seconds before each use is beneficial.
+Flattening the stone for 15 seconds before using it on your plane blades and flat chisels is beneficial.

 How to Prevent Sharpening Stones From Clogging?

 Look, clearing debris and cleaning a clogged sharpening stone is well and good.
 However, preventing them before getting clogged and jammed is even better.
-That’s why, in this segment, I’ll tell you how to prevent clogging in the first place.
+That’s why, in this segment, I’ll tell you the ways to prevent clogging in the first place to preserve the bite.

 - First of all, don’t take chances.
 I’d hate it if my knife sharpening stones became dry mid-sessions.
-That’s why I always coat them with water before and after using.
+That’s why I always coat them with water before and after using them on my blade.

 - Don’t let the stone dry out even if you’re near the end of the sharpening session.
 “ALWAYS,” keep it lubricated.